House & Apartment

 One way to raise your income may be to become a landlord yourself.
 Austin and San Antonio have even made it easier for property owners to build smaller rental units on their property.
 These units are called "accessory dwelling units."

-Note that any construction or rental activity must follow all laws.
+Construction or rental activity must follow all laws.

 Texas Anti-Displacement Toolkit